Can Copyright be Reduced to Privacy?: Abstract

 \section{Abstract}

-There is an increasing concern that generative AI models may produce outputs that are remarkably similar to the copyrighted input content on which they are trained.
-This worry has escalated as the quality and complexity of generative models have immensely improved, and the availability of large datasets containing copyrighted material has increased.
-Researchers are actively exploring strategies to mitigate the risk of producing infringing samples, and a recent line of work suggests to employ techniques such as differential privacy and other forms of algorithmic stability to safeguard copyrighted content.

-In this work, we examine the question whether algorithmic stability techniques such as differential privacy are suitable to ensure the responsible use of generative models without inadvertently violating copyright laws.
-We argue that there are fundamental differences between privacy and copyright that should not be overlooked.
-In particular we highlight that although algorithmic stability may be perceived as a practical tool to detect copying, it does not necessarily equate to copyright protection.
-Therefore, if it is adopted as standard for copyright infringement, it may undermine copyright law intended purposes.
+There is a growing concern that generative AI models will generate outputs closely resembling the copyrighted materials for which they are trained.
+This worry has intensified as the quality and complexity of generative models have immensely improved, and the availability of extensive datasets containing copyrighted material has expanded.
+Researchers are actively exploring strategies to mitigate the risk of generating infringing samples, with a recent line of work suggesting to employ techniques such as differential privacy and other forms of algorithmic stability to provide guarantees on the lack of infringing copying.
+In this work, we examine whether such algorithmic stability techniques are suitable to ensure the responsible use of generative models without inadvertently violating copyright laws.
+We argue that while these techniques aim to verify the presence of identifiable information in datasets, thus being privacy-oriented, copyright law aims to promote the use of original works for the benefit of society as a whole, provided that no unlicensed use of protected expression occurred.
+These fundamental differences between privacy and copyright must not be overlooked.
+In particular, we demonstrate that while algorithmic stability may be perceived as a practical tool to detect copying, such copying does not necessarily constitute copyright infringement.
+Therefore, if adopted as a standard for detecting an establishing copyright infringement, algorithmic stability may undermine the intended objectives of copyright law.